Memphis Grizzlies: Uniforms

 Upon their arrival in Memphis, the Grizzlies retained the same uniforms they wore in their final season in Vancouver, but with the city name emblazoned on both the white and black uniform.
 Turquoise and red served as the accent colors.
 After one season, the Grizzlies made a minor tweak, replacing the "G-bear" logo with the "howling bear" logo on the right leg.
 The "ball and claws" logo was also added above the player's name.

 Coinciding with the move from the Pyramid to FedExForum in 2004, the Grizzlies released a new uniform design featuring navy blue, Beale Street blue, smoke blue, and gold.
 It also brought back the team name on the home uniform.
 The letters and numbers employed a distinct split-letter style reminiscent of the Toronto Blue Jays and Cleveland Cavaliers' 1990s uniforms.
 The logo also changed from a "howling bear" to a more stoic bear head.
+As a result of their logo change, the Grizzlies are currently one of nine NBA teams without a basketball on their logo, along with the Bulls, the Cavaliers, the Bucks, the Hawks, the Trail Blazers, the Warriors, the Rockets, and the Spurs.

 In 2009, the Grizzlies released an alternate uniform with Beale Street blue as the base color.
 Unlike the primary uniforms, this design featured the city name and player's name arranged in a straight alignment; the primaries had a radially arched alignment.

 When the Grizzlies switched to Adidas' Revolution 30 system in 2010, the numbers changed from a split-letter style to a bolder, single-color style, presumably due to the difficulty of producing such design.
 In 2017, the Grizzlies wore a black sleeved uniform as a tribute to Martin Luther King Jr.

 After switching to Nike in 2017, the Grizzlies made minimal changes to their uniforms, with the exception of the Beale Street alternates now featuring the player's name below the number.
 However, the following season, the Grizzlies drastically changed their uniforms.
 The white "Association" and navy blue "Icon" uniform featured player names below the number and straight alignment for the city name and team name respectively.
 Both uniforms featured three alternating lines on the beltline, which spelled "MEM", the primary logo on the left leg, and asymmetrical striping.
 On the Beale Street blue "Statement" uniform, player names were placed above the number, and the team name was arranged in a radial arch.
 The primary logo is on the beltline and on the left leg while the aforementioned alternating "MEM" lines surround the logo.
 In 2022, the "Statement" uniform was modified, featuring the full team name ("Memphis" in gold, "Grizzlies" in navy/smoke/navy split letters) in front, the primary logo on the right leg, and "MEM" lines on the striping and beltline.